solid-design-system/solid/README.md

 ![Screen Shot 2024-01-19 at 11 41 01](https://github.com/solid-design-system/solid/assets/118520877/56a27bce-5cd1-40ee-85b8-731196a66b66)

+After front-end's aproval, check if all tests are passed (quality gate, etc.), then hit Squash and Merge button, write a message (especially if there's any changes in token naming or deprecating note "BREAKING CHANGE: ..."

 ## License

 This repository is licensed under MIT, except the fonts, icons and images, which are licensed under their respective licenses.
 Read the [full license](./packages/components/LICENSE.md) for more information.